Xooa/xooa-php-sdk/README.md

 setUrl(string  $calloutBaseUrl) : void
 ```

-*Sets the base URl to send calls to*
+*Sets the base URL to calls APIs from*

 #### Parameters